mqnc/fiascode/README.md

 ## Caveats

 Be aware that there is currently no editor that supports code completion, folding or syntax highlighting for this.
+And you have to debug in three layers of code.
 If you can live with that, have fun!
-Once the incredible value of this project has been recognized by a large community, all those things will probably be created by the cloud crowd in no time, right? :-)
+Once the incredible value of this project has been recognized by a large community, all those things will probably be dealt with by the cloud crowd in no time, right? :-)

 ## License